jacob-reco/java/README.md

 # java
-A repository for learning how to build with Java
+A repository for learning how to build basic Java apps.